laurabaldassari/2019-500/slides/class04/README.md

 The 2019 version of the toy example [is described here](https://github.com/THOMASELOVE/2019-500/tree/master/data-and-code/toy_example).
 I'll be semi-live coding in class.

-The zipped folder containing everything I did in the live session is now available.
+**NEW**: The zipped folder containing everything I did in the live session [is now available](https://github.com/THOMASELOVE/2019-500/blob/master/slides/class04/toy_live.zip).

 ## Today, we will discuss...